One of the best eco-friendly New Year’s goals is to quit using paper towels and paper napkins.

 How can you suck up the grease from bacon or other greasy foods without paper towels?: Buy some lint-free tea cloths and only use them for grease.
 However, with the insane health risks related to fried foods, along with the current obesity epidemic in full swing, I’m gonna suggest you quit frying foods.
 Bake, don’t fry and place food on a broiler to catch grease.

 How do you dry produce without paper towels?
-I use cloths for most produce and a salad spinner for my greens – because I HATE wet greens in a salad.
+I use lint-free cloths for most produce and my awesome salad spinner for my greens – because I HATE wet greens in a salad.

 How do you get lint-free glass without paper towels?
 Microfiber cloths or recycled newspaper both give you lint-free glass.
 Personally, I think lint-free glass is overrated.
 Seriously, when was the last time a friend came over and actually said, “Wow, I just love your lint-free mirror!”
 That’s never happened to me – even when I used paper towels.